Lost? You're browsing:

 Santa Came Early (And He Brought Tools)

 Guess what came in the mail yesterday?
 A reward for all my hard work blogging our remodeling and renovation adventures.
 My very own, light-weight, small-enough-to-comfortably-grip 18 volt Master Mechanic cordless drill.
 This is the first power tool in our whole arsenal that is all mine.
-That excites me for two reasons; first, I can […]
+I can put my name on it in magic marker […]

 Holiday Gift Guide: For Her